Femke Wolting

 Femke Wolting (/nl/; born 6 November 1970 in Ouder-Amstel, The Netherlands) is a Dutch independent new media producer.

 Background

-Together with Bruno Felix, Femke Wolting is founder and Managing Director of Submarine, an independent film, television and transmedia production company, spanning features, documentaries and animation.
+Together with Bruno Felix, Femke Wolting is founder and managing director of Submarine, an independent film, television and transmedia production company, spanning features, documentaries and animation.
 Submarine boasts a roster of award-winning productions made in collaboration with an extensive network of internationally acclaimed creators.

-Femke has produced films, series and transmedia projects across the globe, from the US and China, to Abu Dhabi, Russia and Mexico.
+Wolting has produced films, series and transmedia projects across the globe, from the US and China, to Abu Dhabi, Russia and Mexico.
 Wolting and Felix are experienced in coordinating international co-productions, and collaborating with co-producers, broadcasters and distributors including VPRO, BBC, HBO, ZDF, Arte, and Channel 4.

 Submarine's productions regularly premiere In Competition at major international film festivals and have received numerous awards, including an Emmy, the Prix Europa, NHK Japan Prize, Peabody Award, and the SXSW Interactive Award.